The Office of the Vice Provost for International Activities supports much of MIT’s work around the world

 Who we are

-Dr. Lester was appointed Associate Provost for International Activities in 2015.
-He is also the Japan Steel Industry Professor of Nuclear Science and Engineering and the founder and chair of the MIT Industrial Performance Center.
+Dr. Lester is Vice Provost for International Activities and Japan Steel Industry Professor of Nuclear Science and Engineering.
+He is also the founder and chair of the MIT Industrial Performance Center.

 – Advising the president and the provost on all matters pertaining to the Institute’s international policies and programs